VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 *Note: It is worth mentions that there are other ways to calibrate your offsets beside the Nudge, such as the visual based solution from [Ember](https://www.emberprototypes.com/products/cxc) or the calibration print that you can get from [Printables](https://www.printables.com/model/201707-x-y-and-z-calibration-tool-for-idex-dual-extruder-).
 Each with their pros and cons, in term of accuracy and cost.
 However, Nudge is currently the only way to automatically calibrate all relevant offsets.*

 #### 4.3.3.
-Other toolhead(s)
+Other tool-head(s)

 #### Steps and note:

-1. Mount toolhead T0 and make sure it's nozzle is clean
+1. Mount tool-head T0 and make sure it's nozzle is clean

 2. <mark>**!!!
 MAKE SURE THE NUDGE PROBE IS NOT MOUNTED !!!**</mark>

-3. Heat all toolhead to 150C and wait ~3 mins for them to stabilised - some hotends have large heat block, which may not be fully thermally expanded.
+3. Heat all tool-head to 150C and wait ~3 mins for them to stabilised - some hotends have large heat block, which may not be fully thermally expanded.

 4. Run `G28` and `QUAD_GANTRY_LEVEL`

 5. Make sure all nozzles are clean

-6. Go to each toolhead config, comment out:
+6. Go to each tool-head config, comment out:

    - gcode_x_offset